-You can access PostgreSQL from anywhere – on campus, on a laptop, or at home – using this link:
+You can access PostgreSQL using our web interface from anywhere – on campus, on a laptop, or at home – using this link:

 Once you get through to the webpage, you will be prompted for your database username and password.
 The username will always be your MCECS username, and the password will be provided to you when you activate your database account.
 (This is not the same as your regular MCECS account credentials that you use to login to MCECS computers.
 Your database account is maintained separately.)
 You cannot change your password using a button or link on the web site; you will need to use an SQL statement.

 Access PostgreSQL using the Unix/Linux command line

 Use this command to access PostgreSQL from the Unix/Linux command line on an MCECS system:

 psql -h db.cecs.pdx.edu -U username databasename

 ‘psql’ is the program name, the ‘-h’ means host, and our host is db.cecs.pdx.edu, which is our database server.
 Next is your MCECS username, specified after the ‘-U’.
 Last is your database name, which is also your MCECS username.
 You will be automatically prompted for your password.